YouTube Star Tana Mongeau Reportedly Accused Of Committing Voter Fraud, Loses YouTube Verification

 “It’s 2020 why am I not surprised that @tanamongeau is committing voter fraud.”

-It remains unclear whether Mongeau’s verification was lost as a result of her potential fraud, or something else.
+It remains unclear whether Mongeau’s verification was lost as a result of her potential fraud or something else.